Home Kitchen Tools Custard Cup vs Ramekin: What’s the Difference?

 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

 It can be difficult to tell the difference between the traditional ramekin and the custard cup.
 You may also see a third variation, the pudding cup.
 These different cups are often used interchangeably, and they are all made of several different materials and sizes.
 What is the actual purpose of each?
 Or, are they simply different names for the same thing?
 Well, ramekins and custard cups are actually different, but the difference is quite slight.
 This slight difference is, however, important.
+Read on to find out the difference between the custard cup vs ramekin.

-Pudding cups, not to be confused with ready-made Snack-Pack pudding you buy in the grocery store, are relative newcomers, and are just small bowls for setting and serving pudding.
+Pudding cups, not to be confused with ready-made Snack-Pack pudding you buy in the grocery store, are relative newcomers and are just small bowls for setting and serving pudding.
 This makes them no different than any small serving bowl, and since a custard cup can be used for the same purpose, there is not much more to say about them.

 Ramekins